-'''

-http://localhost:14000/action=ListImageHashDatabases

-'''
+''' http://localhost:14000/action=ListImageHashDatabases Media Server returns a list of databases that you have created. '''

 2. List the image hashes that exist in one of the databases.
 Use the action ListImageHashes, for example:

 Media Server returns a list of image hashes in the specified database.